Rithika137/Machine-Health-Monitoring-ESP8266/README.md

 # Machine Health Monitoring using ESP8266

-This project monitors machine RPM using a photoelectric sensor and displays real-time data on a web dashboard hosted by ESP8266.
+This project monitors machine vibration using a photoelectric sensor and displays real-time data on a web dashboard hosted by ESP8266.

 ## Features